rsm-gh/akbl/README.md

   * [F. A. Q.](https://github.com/rsm-gh/akbl#faq)
     * If my computer is not supported, what can I do?
     * How to use the block testing window?
-    * After making changes to a theme the changes are not applied
+    * After making changes to a theme, the changes are not applied
     * What's the function of the tempo button / clock icon / right-top corner button?
     * Why there are no distribution packages and the installation is so complex?